compbiocore/compbiocore.github.io/README.md

 ## Overview
 This repo houses a Node-Hugo project that generates Brown's Computational Biology Core's Projects Index Website located at: https://compbiocore.github.io.

 To generate this webpage, we use Node.js to access GitHub's REST API and retrieve information about the Computational Biology Core's projects from their respective GitHub repositories.
-Projects' repository data is then processed and written to the `data/` folder on this repo, which is then used by Hugo to generate a static web page providing helpful information about various software, projects, and workshops offered by Brown's Computaitonal Biology Core.
+Project repository data is then processed and written to the `data/` folder on this repo, which is then processed by Hugo to generate a static web page providing information about various software, tutorials, and workshops offered by Brown's Computational Biology Core.
 The website is continuously updated and deployed to GitHub Pages using GitHub Actions.

 ## Getting Started

+Below will walk you through the steps performed by GitHub Actions to continuously update and deploy the Computational Biology Core's Projects Index Website page.
+To get a better feel for the steps involved, feel free to download the repo (via git clone) and follow the steps below.

 ### Prerequisites